Critical Race Theorists reject the dictionary definition of racism and use this instead: “racism = prejudice + power”

-The problem with the theory is Condi Rice and Oprah Winfrey have far more power than any white homeless guy living under a bridge and almost everyone else in the USA.
+The problem with that definition is Condi Rice and Oprah Winfrey have far more power than any homeless white guy and almost everyone else in the USA.

 Greyorm suggested, “The equation SHOULD rightly read: “privilege = prejudice + power” (which actually makes sense).”